josepabellana/JosepCertification/README.md

 - Checks if enables full hive tech
 - Do approximation of cache occupancy recommendation
 - Share with users a graph showing how cache occupation improves peering
+- Slider showing how cache interacts with savings

 By @josepabellana